Grifols: Industrial operations

-Grifols currently has 15 industrial facilities in seven countries, including a flagship facility in Clayton, North Carolina (U.S.) – one of the world’s largest blood plasma fractionation sites.
+Grifols currently has 15 industrial facilities in seven countries.
 Grifols’ plasma fractionation capacity is currently at 22 million liters per year, with the aim of reaching 26 million by 2026, as part of the company’s continued efforts to meet the growing demand for plasma-derived medicines.
 All of the company’s facilities are designed and built by Grifols Engineering, which also offers its technology and consulting services to the pharmaceutical and biotechnology sectors.

 Research

 The company has more than 1,200 researchers working across its 12 Research & Development centers around the world.
 The company is focused on the development of potential new treatment options derived both from human plasma as well as a new class of recombinant antibody drugs.
 Grifols is researching a number of pathologies – from immunodeficiencies to respiratory disorders to age-related conditions – to create new therapeutics.
 It is also developing new diagnostics for blood screening.